Tanu-N-Prabhu/Certificates/README.md

  </p>

-> I hereby declare that all the below certificates belong to me, and are not achieved or faked by any chance - Tanu Nanda Prabhu
+> I hereby declare that all the below certificates belong to me, and are not cheated by any chance - Tanu Nanda Prabhu

 Throughout my life I have achieved 22 documented certifications which are listed below.